PyCQA/flake8-pyi/CONTRIBUTING.md

 ## Guide to the codebase

-The plugin consists of a single file: `pyi.py`.
+The plugin consists of a single package: `flake8_pyi`.
+Most of the logic lives in the `flake8_pyi/visitor.py` file.
 Tests are run using `pytest`, and can be found in the `tests` folder.

 PRs that make user-visible changes should generally add a short description of the change to the `CHANGELOG.md` file in the repository root.